Disconnection and entropic repulsion for the harmonic crystal with random conductances: Level-set percolation of the Gaussian free field with random conductances

-\begin{remark} The decoupling inequality can in fact be made more general by considering $K_1$ finite and $K_2$ arbitrary, disjoint from $K_1$, with a slightly more involved expression for the polynomial factor in the error bound~\eqref{eq:DecouplingErrorBound}, see (1.10) of Proposition 1.4 in~\cite{popov2015decoupling}.
-However, the present result is sufficient for our purposes. \end{remark}
+\begin{rem} The decoupling inequality can in fact be made more general by considering $K_1$ finite and $K_2$ arbitrary, disjoint from $K_1$, with a slightly more involved expression for the polynomial factor in the error bound~\eqref{eq:DecouplingErrorBound}, see (1.10) of Proposition 1.4 in~\cite{popov2015decoupling}.
+However, the present result is sufficient for our purposes. \end{rem}